genshinsim/gcsim/README.md

 ## Project status

 The project is still under development.
 While every character up until 2.8 has been implemented with proper frames and hitlag, there are still improvements that can be made, which you can find in our [issues](https://github.com/genshinsim/gcsim/issues?q=is%3Aopen+is%3Aissue) and [discussions](https://github.com/genshinsim/gcsim/discussions).
-Currently this project is developed by one person (me) and as such development speed is not as fast as it can be.
-If you wish to contribute, please see below for ways you can help out.

 ## Contributing

 If you are looking to contribute, the following are some key areas that you can help out with.
 If you're interested, please don't hesistate to reach out on the sim's [discord](https://discord.gg/m7jvjdxx7q)

-- Comprehensive frame counts of missing character's abilities, including but not limited to:
+- Comprehensive frame counts of new character's abilities, including but not limited to:
   - Hit mark frame (not just animation frame, which is currently in the KQM library)
   - Cooldown start frame
   - Energy drain frame